Ensley High School: History

 Previously an all-white school, Ensley High School was formally integrated, without major incident, in September 1964.
 Nevertheless, persistent racial segregation in the Birmingham area, especially after the loss of Ensley's major industries, made it so that the student body had become overwhelmingly African American by the mid-1970s.
 In recent decades the high school was repositioned as a "magnet school" within the Birmingham system.

 Ensley Magnet High School was closed following the 2005–2006 academic year.
 In May 2006, the school's last graduating class, 134 strong, received their diplomas.
 In the fall of 2006, Ensley High School was merged into newly built Jackson-Olin High School.

 The last principal at Ensley High School was Ethel Knight.
 The school's colors were black and gold and their teams were known as the "Yellow Jackets".

-In the early morning hours of Tuesday, July 17, 2018 there was a fire that destroyed the old Ensley High School building.
+In the early morning hours of Tuesday, July 17, 2018, a fire destroyed the old Ensley High School building.